 In evaluating our business, we use Adjusted EBITDA and Adjusted EBITDA margin as supplemental measures of our operating performance.
-We define Adjusted EBITDA as net income plus interest expense, income tax expense, depreciation and amortization, stock-based compensation expense, preopening expenses, and other gains/losses, and expenses that we do not believe are indicative of our ongoing expenses.
-Net income is the most comparable GAAP financial measure to Adjusted EBITDA.
-Adjusted EBITDA excludes pre-opening expenses because we do not believe these expenses are indicative of the underlying operating performance of our stores.
-The amount and timing of pre-opening expenses are dependent on, among other things, the size of new stores opened and the number of new stores opened during any given period.
+We define Adjusted EBITDA as net (loss) income plus interest expense, income tax (benefit) expense, depreciation and amortization, stock-based compensation expense, director and officer transition costs, expenses related to the implementation of our cost reduction plan and a one-time legal settlement and related fees and expenses.
+Beginning with the three months ended October 28, 2023, we no longer add back new store pre-opening expenses to our net (loss) income to determine Adjusted EBITDA.
+The presentation of past periods has been conformed to the current presentation.
+Net (loss) income is the most comparable GAAP financial measure to Adjusted EBITDA.
 We define Adjusted EBITDA margin as, for any period, the Adjusted EBITDA for that period divided by the net sales for that period.
 We consider Adjusted EBITDA and Adjusted EBITDA margin important supplemental measures of our operating performance and believe they are frequently used by analysts, investors and other interested parties in the evaluation of companies in our industry.
 Other companies in our industry, however, may calculate Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
+Management also uses Adjusted EBITDA and Adjusted EBITDA margin differently than we do.
 Management also uses Adjusted EBITDA and Adjusted EBITDA margin as additional measurement tools for purposes of business decision-making, including evaluating store performance, developing budgets and managing expenditures.
 Management believes Adjusted EBITDA and Adjusted EBITDA margin allow investors to evaluate our operating performance and compare our results of operations from period to period on a consistent basis by excluding items that management does not believe are indicative of our core operating performance.

 Adjusted EBITDA is not defined under GAAP and is not a measure of operating income, operating performance or liquidity presented in accordance with GAAP.
-Adjusted EBITDA has limitations as an analytical tool, and when assessing our operating performance, you should not consider Adjusted EBITDA in isolation or as a substitute for net income or other consolidated income statement data prepared in accordance with GAAP.
+Adjusted EBITDA has limitations as an analytical tool, and when assessing our operating performance, you should not consider Adjusted EBITDA in isolation or as a substitute for net income or other condensed consolidated statement of operations data prepared in accordance with GAAP.
 Some of these limitations include, but are not limited to: